foundry-vtt-community/wiki.js/development/api/DataModel.md

 ---
 ## Specific Use Cases

+[Settings](/en/development/api/settings) can take a data model as an argument when registered, allowing  you to have a strongly typed data.

 > Stub
 > This section is a stub, you can help by contributing to it.